grinnell-cs/csc151-images/_labs/conditionals.md

 title: Booleans values, predicates, and conditionals
 summary: |
-  In this lab, you will have the opportunity to explore the use of predicates as well as Scheme's three primary conditional control operations, `if`, `when`, and `cond`.
+  In this lab, you will have the opportunity to explore the use of predicates as well as Scheme's primary conditional control operations, `if` and `cond`.
 preimg: true
 notes: |
   This lab is long.
 It probably requires two days of class.
 Perhaps